 12. Gata Loops: Located at an altitude of over 17,000 feet, the Gata Loops is a series of 21 sharp hairpin bends, which tests not only your physical endurance but also mental strength.
 Though Gata Loops is in a remote location, it still offers the best bike ride experience for adventure and thrill lovers.

-15. Morey Plains: Also called Kiang Chu Thang, these plains are located on the Leh-Manali highway, it is a vast, arid, and uninhabited area with an average elevation of 4,800 meters.
-Morey Plains spans approximately 40 km and are considered treacherous and offer a unique, desolate landscape for travellers.
+15. Morey Plains: Also called Kiang Chu Thang, these plains are located on the Leh-Manali highway.
+It is a vast, arid, and uninhabited area with an average elevation of 4,800 meters.
+Morey Plains spans approximately 40 km and is considered treacherous and offers a unique, desolate landscape for travellers.

 16. Tanglang La

-Situated at an elevation of 17,408 feet, it is a high altitude pass, famous for its incredible views and the excitement of riding on it is not less than an adventure.
-The pass cuts through rocky mountains which are crisscrossed by gently flowing streams, surrounded by snow covered peaks, with clouds appearing to sit on top of them.
+Situated at an elevation of 17,408 feet, it is a high-altitude pass, famous for its incredible views, and the excitement of riding on it is not less than an adventure.
+The pass cuts through rocky mountains that are crisscrossed by gently flowing streams, surrounded by snow-covered peaks, with clouds appearing to sit on top of them.

-17. Gumbok Rangan (God’s Mountain): Also called Gonbo Rangjon, is a standalone lofty rocky mountain precipice situated in Zanskar.
-Locals consider it as holy and refer to it as God’s Mountain by the local inhabitants who practice Tibetan Buddhism.
-Its a popular tourist destination and travellers enjoy trekking, picnic, and photography in this region.
+17. Gumbok Rangan (God’s Mountain): Also called Gonbo Rangjon, it is a standalone lofty rocky mountain precipice situated in Zanskar.
+Locals consider it holy and refer to it as God’s Mountain by the local inhabitants who practice Tibetan Buddhism.
+It's a popular tourist destination, and travellers enjoy trekking, picnicking, and photography in this region.